jsheppard95/surfs_up/README.md

 ## Usage
 The majority of this analysis is contained in the Jupyter Notebook file `SurfsUp_Challenge.ipynb`.
-Replicating is therfore possible by first cloning the repository and installing all dependencies into an isolate conda environment using:
+Replicating is therefore possible by first cloning the repository and installing all dependencies into an isolated conda environment using:
 ```
 conda env create -f environment.yml